-You or a member of your staff must hold a personal licence if you sell alcohol from licensed premises Opens in a new window, so that every sale or supply of alcohol is authorised by a licence holder.
+You or a member of your staff must hold a personal licence if you sell alcohol from a licensed premises and ensure that every sale or supply of alcohol is authorised, by a personal licence holder.

-You don’t need a personal licence to sell alcohol under a temporary events notice.
+You don’t need a personal licence to sell alcohol under a temporary event notice.

-If you live in Torbay you must apply to us for a licence.
-If you live outside of Torbay, please apply to the local authority Opens in a new window where you live.
-Only one application can be made at any one time.
+If you live in Torbay you must apply to us for a licence regardless of whether you work in Torbay or not.
+If you live outside of Torbay, please apply to the local authority Opens in a new window where you live even if you currently work in Torbay.

 If you currently hold a personal licence there is no longer any need to renew it as all personal licences are now valid indefinitely.
 Even if your personal licence has an expiry date printed on it this date is no longer applicable and the licence will remain valid indefinitely after the expiry date.